sidwebworks/understanding-node-core/src/libuv.md

-# Chapter 2 Libuv data structure and general logic ## 2.1 Core structure uv_loop_s
+# Libuv data structure and general logic

+## 2.1 Core structure uv_loop_s

-uv_loop_s is the core data structure of Libuv, and each event loop corresponds to a uv_loop_s structure.
+`uv_loop_s` is the core data structure of Libuv, and each event loop corresponds to a `uv_loop_s` structure.
 It records core data throughout the event loop.
 Let's analyze the meaning of each field.

 ```cpp
 1 Field void* data of user-defined data;